On topological graphs with at most four crossings per edge: Proof of Theorem

 \underline{Case 1:} Assume without loss of generality that $f$ contributes charge in Step~1 through $e_0,e_1$ and $e_2$.
 If $ch_5(f)<0$, then $f$ contributes charge through at least one more edge.
 Suppose without loss of generality that $f$ contributes charge through $e_3$.

 \underline{Subcase 1.1:} If $f$ contributes charge through $e_3$ in Step~3, then the wedge of $t_3$ must contain exactly one $0$-quadrilateral.
 Indeed, more than one $0$-quadrilateral implies five crossings on $(A_2,B_2)$, and if $t_3$ shares an edge with $f$, then it follows from Proposition~\ref{prop:e_1-e_2} that $f$ cannot contribute charge through $e_2$ in Step~1.
-It follows from Proposition~\ref{prop:3-non-consecutive} that $f$ receives at least $1/3$ units of charge from $f_0$ that compensate for the charge taken by $t_3$.
+It follows from Proposition~\ref{prop:3-non-consecutive} that $f$ receives at least $2/3$ units of charge from $f_0$ and and hence $ch_6(f) \geq 0$.

-\underline{Subcase 1.2:} If $f$ contributes $1/6$ units of charge through $e_3$ in Step~5, then again if the wedge of $t_3$ contains one $0$-quadrilateral, then $f_0$ compensates for the charge taken by $t_3$.
+\underline{Subcase 1.2:} If $f$ contributes $1/6$ units of charge through $e_3$ in Step~5, then again if the wedge of $t_3$ contains one $0$-quadrilateral, then by Proposition~\ref{prop:3-non-consecutive} $f_0$ sends at least $2/3$ units of charge to $f$ in Step~6.
 Assume therefore that $t_3$ and $f$ share an edge (see Figure~\ref{fig:3-in-1b}).